Micronutrients and Marijuana plants

 Hi ester, If you have a suitable substrate, rich in nutrients and with microbial life, you need very few nutrients - if any - to successfully harvest your plants with no signs of deficiencies.
 All the best!

-Do you want to give your opinion on micronutrients-marijuana-plants or ask a question about this product?
+Do you want to give your opinion on "Micronutrients and Marijuana plants" or ask a question abut this post?

 About this Cannabis Blog